-Climate change represents another impact to the natural environment in numerous ways, including reducing snow cover and the availability of water, prolonging drier conditions more conducive to invasive weeds and pests as well as wildfire, and shrinking habitat for alpine plants and animals.
+Climate change creates a variety of threats to the natural environment, such as reducing snow cover and the availability of water, prolonging drier conditions more conducive to invasive weeds, pests and catastrophic wildfire, and shrinking habitat for alpine plants and animals.
 This Plan will identify land conservation and outdoor recreation priorities to help offset climate impacts.